 Have you noticed that your cat has dry, flaky skin that looks like dandruff?
 A little bit of dandruff is a normal part of skin shedding, but when it starts to become obvious, it may be that something else is going on.

-Cats get a build-up of dandruff for two main reasons.
+In general, cat dandruff is due to two main reasons.
 It may be that your cat has a normal amount of dandruff but isn’t grooming it away.
 Alternatively, they may have an abnormal amount of dandruff because of an underlying cause.
-Let’s have a look at why this might be happening and what you can do about it.
+Let’s have a look at why this might be happening and how you might treat or prevent cat dandruff in the future.

 Allergic skin disease.
-Cats can be allergic to environmental things (atopic dermatitis) like pollen and grasses, and certain food ingredients.
+Cats can be allergic to environmental things (atopic dermatitis) like pollen and grass, and certain food ingredients.
+Some of these may be quite seasonal if things like pollen and plants are involved, so it may take a while for you to spot a pattern.

 Parasites.
 Fleas and certain mites can cause irritation and dandruff build-up.
-Some mites are contagious to humans, too, so watch out for signs on yourself or the children.
+Some mites are contagious to humans, too, so watch out for signs on yourself or your children.
+One type of mite, called Cheyletiella, even resembles skin flakes, hence the name ‘walking dandruff’, because they are just about visible to the naked eye!
+These mites are highly contagious to humans and other animals, so see your vet and maybe your doctor if you ever spot them.

 Malnutrition.
 If an animal is malnourished, the skin is one of the first things to suffer.